hube12/mccracking2/README.txt

 Dont use Igloo or Witch hut they aren't always reliable (jungle temple could also be an issue but i dont have experienced it for now).
--For Ocean monument, you need to get the central chunk where the Top elder guardian is (the bastion like i call it) -For Mansion, you need to get the chunk at the entrance, its the one that start by the left side of the entrance and contain the main staircase to the next floor
+-For Ocean monument, you need to get the central chunk where the Top elder guardian is (the bastion like i call it) -For Mansion, you need to get the chunk at the entrance, its the one that start by the right side of the entrance and contain the main staircase to the next floor
 -For end cities, you need to get the chunk of the base of the end city, most of end cities base generate in the corner of a chunk and their main part is in that chunk, that's the chunk you are looking for
 -For Village, just locate the well, its always that chunk -For desert temple, its the main chunk where the chests are and the Tnt, it contains at least 16x16 of the whole structure